g-leech/argmin-gravitas/_posts/2021-04-23-trompettes.markdown

 Hold me down: I'm not where I'm supposed to be.<br>
 When I left this town, the girls would not speak to me.<br>
 Hold on tight, grab the sides - careful, we might collide<br>
-Hold on now, mind that wave - my life will not be lived.<br>
+Hold on now, mind that wave - my life will not be saved.<br>
 Brave men find my boat, bottom up but still afloat...<br><br>
 The luxury cruise liner, the cargo ferry:<br>
 Both look the same at the bottom of the sea<br>